 If your child will be participating in planned exercise, you may need to adjust insulin doses or provide extra carbs to accommodate for the blood-glucose-lowering effect of physical activity.

-Factors which may Raise OR Lower BG
+Factors That May Raise OR Lower BG

 Some things can have different effects under different conditions or for different individuals…